Dallas College Marketable Skills

 Marketable Skills Faculty Integrators

-Beginning in Fall 2022, students will interact with Core Curriculum faculty committed to bringing the world of work into the classroom, and assisting students in becoming “career ready” by working with Career and Transfer Skills Development.
+Students interact with Core Curriculum faculty committed to bringing the world of work into the classroom and assisting students in becoming “career ready” by working with Career and Transfer Skills Development.

 Faculty Integrators implement career-relevant teaching and learning by engaging in four intentional steps: